-Salary Negotiation Prep After the Interview: What to Document First
+Salary Negotiation Prep After the Meeting: What to Document First

 A practical salary negotiation prep guide focused on documenting role scope, proof points, and next-step questions before the offer conversation begins.